Ensemble-Based Event Camera Place Recognition Under Varying Illumination: Conclusions and Future Work

 Despite growing interest in event-based place recognition, the full capabilities of event cameras remain underutilised.
 With the emergence of new long-term driving datasets, we present an ensemble-based method that fuses multiple VPR feature extractors, event reconstruction and temporal resolutions, consistently outperforming prior baselines.
 Beyond performance gains, our work addresses a gap in the event VPR literature by evaluating key design choices.
 We show that time-based binning outperforms count-based alternatives, and that the learned E2VID reconstruction, while effective during the day, performs poorly at night.
 Furthermore, we find that VPR performance trends across feature extractors mirror those observed in conventional frame-based settings.

-The feature extraction for the combined ensemble requires ~640 ms per query, compared to ~10 ms for an individual method, highlighting the trade-off between increased robustness and higher computational cost.
 While our study includes a diverse set of feature extractors, reconstructions, and temporal strategies, further gains may be achieved by learning event-specific feature extractors and developing reconstructions tailored for VPR in night conditions.
 Notably, none of the deep learning-based feature extractors used were trained on event data, suggesting a promising direction for developing event-native architectures.
-Future work could also explore reconstruction models that remain robust in low-light conditions, expanding the utility of event cameras in challenging environments.
+Future work could also explore real-world deployment of our method, expanding the utility of event cameras in challenging environments.